simpleinjector/Documentation/source/diagnostics.rst

 .. container:: Note

-    **Tip**: Try to prevent depending on any framework features listed above because they all prevent you from having a :ref:`verifiable configuration <Verify-Configuration>` and trustworthy diagnostic results.
+    **Tip**: Try to prevent depending on any features listed above because they all prevent you from having a :ref:`verifiable configuration <Verify-Configuration>` and trustworthy diagnostic results.

 Supported Warnings
 ==================